presleyschumacher/streaming-06-bbq-smoker-consumer/README.md

 * In week 5, the system will be designed and the producer will be implemented
 * In week 6, the consumers will be added and an alert will be raised when interesting events are detected.
+*  For this scenerio, I am pretending that we are cooking pulled pork (food A) and ribs (food B).
+I thought it made more sense (and made it more realistic) if the alerts named the actual foods being cooked in the smoker.
+Plus it's more fun.

 ## Before You Begin
 - [x] Fork this starter repo into your GitHub.